-- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - Make sure to use the default Boot Mode option in TOSHIBA Setup Utility before restoring. - 1.
+- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - If your model has fingerprint function, before you reinstall the Windows operating system, delete the registered fingerprints.
+Otherwise, same fingerprints cannot be registered after the reinstallation. - Make sure to use the default Boot Mode option in TOSHIBA Setup Utility before restoring. - 1.
 Launch the TOSHIBA Setup Utility.